43 Sports Trivia Questions [With Answers]

 Answer: 9 innings.

-A surprising number reach for 7, which is the length of a doubleheader game, not a standard one.
-Regular games run 9 innings flat, unless they spill into extras.
+A surprising number reach for 7, the shortened doubleheader length MLB used in 2020 and 2021 and then dropped.
+Standard games run 9 innings, unless they spill into extras.

 25. What is a “perfect game” in baseball?
 (Easy)